5 ways to manage student stress

 This might sound like an obvious solution but it's often overlooked.
 Your mental health and wellbeing relies on you getting enough sleep, as no one functions at 100% when they're tired.

 Try to wake up and go to sleep at the same time each day.
 Seven to eight hours of sleep is recommended.
-This might not be realistic every night of the week but aim towards this goal more often than not.
+This might not be realistic every night but aim towards this goal more often than not.

 Try to do everything you can to relax yourself before going to bed.
 Take a bath or have a warm shower to wind down, watch your favourite TV show, listen to a podcast or sit quietly and read.
 Avoid screen time as much as possible and switch off laptops, phones and tablets at least an hour before going to sleep.